-The Survivor's and Dependents' Educational Assistance (DEA) program provides education and training opportunities to eligible dependents of certain veterans.
-The program offers up to 45 months of education benefits.
+The Survivors' and Dependents' Educational Assistance (DEA) program provides education and training opportunities to eligible dependents of certain veterans.
+The program offers up to 36 months of education benefits.

-If you first enroll in classes on or after August 1, 2018 you are entitled to a maximum of 36 months of benefits.
+If you first enrolled in classes before August 1, 2018 you are entitled to a maximum of 45 months of benefits.

 These benefits may be used for degree and certificate programs, apprenticeship, and on-the-job training.
 If you are a spouse, you may take a correspondence course.

 To be eligible, you must be the son, daughter, or spouse of:

 - A veteran who died or is permanently and totally disabled as the result of a service-connected disability.

 - A veteran who died from any cause while they had a VA recognized service-connected disability.

 - A service member missing in action or captured in line of duty.